 All permanent and temporary (where feasible) culverts have been designed to provide for fish passage.
 Except for culverts [insert] where no fish passage is provided, All permanent culverts, and associated inlet and outlet structures, shall be inspected following their construction to ensure that they meet the design requirements to provide for fish passage.
 The inspection shall be done by the Project freshwater ecologist a suitably qualified ecologist and engineer.
 The inspection shall assess installation and spacing of baffles or spat rope, sediment retention and water depth within the culvert, water depth over aprons and outlet structures, potential barriers in the form of shallow water, high water velocity or perches.
-A report shall be prepared identifying whether the culverts meet their design specification, any potential fish passage barriers.
+A report shall be prepared identifying whether the culverts meet their design specification, any potential fish passage barriers and recommendations on how to rectify any potential fish passage barriers.